Korede-TA/korede-ta.github.io/wiki/course-notes/SOC-220-wealth-and-power.md

 -

-criticisms of rational action theory
+**criticisms of rational action theory**

 - question: "how does the impact of the twin forces of rationalism and the mechanistic-scientific worldview affect the understanding of the human behavior and ethics characteristic of classical political economy?"
 - there was a bit of a push back to rational action theory in the 18th century by the romantic movement that didn't believe in such a mathematical view of human behavior.
-- behaviorism is a dynamic term which offers the key idea of "**reinforcement**", a framework by which rewards/punishment are used to incentivize/de-incentivize certain kinds of behavior
+- behaviorism is a dynamic term which offers the key idea of **"reinforcement"**, a framework by which rewards/punishment are used to incentivize/de-incentivize certain kinds of behavior
 	- there's the impression that rewards are a lot more effective than punishment in achieving reinforcement in either direction
 	- also, random rewards are more of an incentive than scheduled reinforcement lest actors come to be used to rewards
 	- another aspect to consider is the idea that rewards and punishments are subjective, not